Argo Blockchain (NASDAQ:ARBK) Given New $10.00 Price Target at Canaccord Genuity Group

-Argo Blockchain (NASDAQ:ARBK – Get Rating) had its price target lowered by Canaccord Genuity Group from $13.00 to $10.00 in a report issued on Monday, The Fly reports.
-Canaccord Genuity Group’s price target would suggest a potential upside of 119.30% from the stock’s previous close.
+Argo Blockchain (NASDAQ:ARBK – Get Rating) had its price objective cut by Canaccord Genuity Group from $13.00 to $10.00 in a report issued on Monday morning, Benzinga reports.
+They currently have a buy rating on the stock.

 Argo Blockchain plc, together with its subsidiaries, engages in the bitcoin and other cryptocurrencies mining business worldwide.
 It engages in mining purpose-built computers for cryptographic algorithms.
 The company was formerly known as GoSun Blockchain Limited and changed its name to Argo Blockchain plc in December 2017.